Education in Hong Kong

 Parent’s also invest heavily in extra tuition and classes for their children.
 It is estimated that over 70% of secondary school pupils have some form of additional private tuition.
 The curriculum is very traditional and extremely academic with core subjects which include Chinese, Maths and English.
 There are other classes on art , music and drama but these are normally trimmed back in later years and especially during the run up to examinations.

 Hong King also has an extremely modern infrastracture with for example very high broadband speeds.
-Also Hong Kong does not suffer from the restrictive internet censorship that is practiced in China where you’re likely to get blocked a lot -in HK it’s not necessary to spend time learning how to sidestep the firewall and video blocks – like this - over and over again.
+Also Hong Kong does not suffer from the restrictive internet censorship that is practiced in China or like this in Iran, where you’re likely to get blocked a lot -in HK it’s not necessary to spend time learning how to sidestep the firewall and video blocks – like this - over and over again.

 Critics would argue that Hong Kong should be ranked highly purely because there entire focus is on examinations.
 There is a selective education system which rewards the best results with access to the better secondary school.
 The pressure on young children though to succeed is extremely high and opinion is divided whether this does lead to long term benefits.